 To do this, set up your automation and use Join Interest Group on the final email.
 People who finish the automation will be added to a certain group.
 Your second automation can be triggered to send to contacts whose group info matches group you chose earlier.

-Remove contacts from your list, groups, or segments, depending on how they interact with your automation.
+Remove contacts from groups, segments, or your marketing audience depending on how they interact with your automation.

-Keep your list clean by removing inactive subscribers who don't interact with your automation.
+Keep your audience clean by archiving inactive subscribers who don't interact with your automation.

 How to do it

 Set up an automation series to re-engage inactive contacts.
-For the final email, set the post-sending action to Unsubscribe From List.
+For the final email, set the post-sending action to Archive from Audience.
 (Tip: Include a link to your signup form to the final email in case people change their mind).

-This can help keep your list clean and potentially reduce your monthly bill.
+This can help keep your audience clean and potentially reduce your monthly bill.

-To edit an email's post-sending list action, follow these steps.
+To edit an email's post-sending action, follow these steps.